Kakori conspiracy: Defense committee

-The legal defence for the arrested revolutionaries was provided by Govind Ballabh Pant, Mohan Lal Saxena, Chandra Bhanu Gupta, Ajit Prasad Jain, Gopi Nath Srivastava, R. M. Bahadurji, B. K. Chaudhury, Nirmal Chandra Chaturvedi and Kripa Shankar Hajela.
+The legal defence for the arrested revolutionaries was provided by Govind Ballabh Pant, Mohanlal Saksena, Chandra Bhanu Gupta, Ajit Prasad Jain, Gopi Nath Srivastava, R. M. Bahadurji, B. K. Chaudhury, Nirmal Chandra Chaturvedi and Kripa Shankar Hajela.
 Nirmal Chandra Chaturvedi sought the assistance of his father Chaubey Mukta Prasad to arrange financial assistance to the families of those interned.

-Among the political figures who came out in support of those arrested for the Kakori train robbery were: Motilal Nehru, Madan Mohan Malaviya, Muhammad Ali Jinnah, Lala Lajpat Rai, Jawaharlal Nehru, Ganesh Shankar Vidyarthi, Shiv Prasad Gupta, Shri Prakash and Acharya Narendra Dev.
+Among the political figures who came out in support of those arrested for the Kakori Train Action were: Motilal Nehru, Madan Mohan Malaviya, Muhammad Ali Jinnah, Lala Lajpat Rai, Jawaharlal Nehru, Ganesh Shankar Vidyarthi, Shiv Prasad Gupta, Sri Prakasa and Narendra Deva.

 Reaction

 There were widespread protests against the court's decision all over the country.
 Members of the Central Legislature even petitioned the Viceroy of India to commute the death sentences given to the four men to life sentences.
 Appeals were also sent to the Privy Council.
 These requests were turned down and the men were finally executed.
 Appeals were claimed to have been also made by Mahatma Gandhi, despite his lack of executive authority.